eshangin/Example.CaptureMapMarkerMovements/README.md

 # Example.CaptureMapMarkerMovements

-This project uses PhantomJS, FFmpeg to capture motion of an object on a map.
+This project uses PhantomJS, FFmpeg to capture motion of an object on a map and make video of this motion.
 OpenLayer used for maps.

 ## How it works
 1. /lib folder contains necessary .exe files